Archive-42/redux-docs/md-docs/part-3-state-actions-reducers.md

 <span class="token plain"> value</span><span class="token operator" style="color: #f8f8f2">:</span><span class="token plain"> </span><span class="token number" style="color: #ae81ff">123</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-We already saw that we can [write immutable updates by hand](part-2-concepts-data-flow.html#immutability), by using JavaScript's array / object spread operators and other functions that return copies of the original values.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>We already saw that we can [write immutable updates by hand](part-2-concepts-data-flow.html#immutability), by using JavaScript's array / object spread operators and other functions that return copies of the original values.

 This becomes harder when the data is nested. **A critical rule of immutable updates is that you must make a copy of _every_ level of nesting that needs to be updated.**